 - 1. A clear vision for the redevelopment of the area - 2.
 Streamlined and clear decision-making that supports that vision - 3.
 Public investments in infrastructure - 4.
-Flexible entitlements that allow the developer to respond to changes in market conditions following priorities:
+Flexible entitlements that allow the developer to respond to changes in market conditions

-Given a large portion of the redevelopment site - the Loretto Heights campus - is owned by one owner, many of the Plan recommendations will rely on some form of public-private partnership between the city and the private owner.
-In some cases, partnerships may include additional parties such as community groups, non-profits, and developers/leaseholders to implement the
+Given a large portion of the redevelopment site is owned by one owner, many of the plan recommendations will rely on some form of partnership between the city and the private owner.
+In some cases, partnerships may include additional parties such as community groups, nonprofits, and developers/leaseholders to implement the following priorities:

-Continue work with Denver Arts and Venues on the feasibility study of retaining the May Bonfils Stanton Theater

-Partner with the City of Denver and Historic Denver to complete neighborhood building surveys via Discover Denver

-Partner with Denver Digs Trees to increase tree canopy in parks, public right-of-way- and private property

-Partner with Denver Economic Development and Opportunity to incorporate Mixed-Income Affordable Housing

-Partner with Denver Public Works to implement Stormwater and Water Quality Improvements

-Explore partnerships to retain the former pool for an added community asset

-Partner with Denver's Sidewalk Gap Program to determine implmentation and funding of sidewalk improvements

-Development of healthy food access, including grocery stores, retail goods and services
+- Partner with Historic Denver to explore the appropriate mechanisms of protection for the historic buildings and resources identified throughout the plan - Partner with the City of Denver and Historic Denver to complete neighborhood building surveys via Discover Denver - Partner with Denver Digs Trees to increase tree canopy in parks, public right-of-way- and private property - Partner with Denver Economic Development and Opportunity to incorporate Mixed-Income Affordable Housing - Partner with Denver Public Works to implement Stormwater and Water Quality Improvements - Explore partnerships to retain the former pool for an added community asset - Partner with Denver's Sidewalk Gap Program to determine implementation and funding of sidewalk improvements - Development of healthy food access, grocery stores, retail goods and services including implementation of the "Healthy Food for Denver Kids" program

-Development of indoor/outdoor gathering spaces for community meetings, church services and other activities
+- Development of indoor/outdoor gathering spaces for community meetings, church services and other activities - Partner with the Cities of Sheridan and Englewood and Arapahoe County to study and implement transit, bike, and pedestrian improvements to W. Dartmouth Avenue and crossing improvements at US-285 and Knox Court

-Public Review Draft - June 12,2019